Te Puni Kōkiri is working closely with whānau, hapū, iwi, and across government, to help Māori communities through this global pandemic.

 - If you’ve lost your job or had your hours reduced you may be able to get a benefit, COVID-19 Income Relief Payment, or some other financial support from Work and Income.
 Check out the Work and Income website or call on 0800 559 009

-All businesses, including social service providers, must display a NZ COVID-19 Tracer QR code poster.
-This will help with the contact tracing of people who enter your premise.
+All workplaces and businesses, including social service providers, must display a NZ COVID-19 Tracer QR code poster.
+This will help with the contact tracing of people who enter your premises.

 The COVID-19 website has instructions on how to get a QR code poster.